nicholsons/comp0034-week8/activities/activities-rest.md

 SQLite allows you to store the data in tables.
 If your data is a single worksheet, then you can save it to a single table in SQLAlchemy.
 Groups however will have designed a database structure which likely has multiple tables that are related through the use of primary and secondary keys.
 This tutorial will cover a data set that has multiple tables and those that have a single table.
 There will be some unfamiliar technical terms for those students who did not follow the database lecture and activities from COMP0035.

-### 1.1 Create a SQLite database from a csv file
+A created version of the paralympics database is included in the code.
+The code to generate this is given in `csv_to_sqlite.py` or `data\cvs_to_sqlite_with_relations.csv`.
+The two versions differ and are explained below, though either should result in a usable database.

-The code for this is given you in `csv_to_sqlite.py`.
 There are many ways to save csv as sqlite.
 The following uses libraries you should be familiar with from COMP0035, namely pandas and pathlib; and introduces some sqlalchemy code.

 Sqlachemy is used to create the database engine.
 The engine handles the connection to the database file and operates as if a sqlite database.